sebastian122H/Data-Visualisation-Automation/README.md

 MOST RECENT FILE: AutoDataSci.py is the most recent code which incorporates the classes from the file graphic_class.py

 ORIGINAL FILE: Data_Science_Project_1 is the first version of the Data Visualisation Automation, which use's functions rather than classs.

+DATA FILE: Stock_Price Data.xlsx is an emergency data file in case the program wants to be edited/ run when there is no wifi to run yfinance